airdaydev/airday/packages/list/readme.md

 - gg/G = top/bottom of list
 - double click to open item for editing / quick editing?
 - command + down/up to jump to top/bottom of list
+- Disable placeholder when autoscrolling (coz it's jaaanky)
+- vim key toggle (but maybe on the actual app itself depending on controller state)

 ## Stretch goals
 - Variable heights